 Easicult dipslides are available in three versions.
 Easicult Combi is for estimation of total bacterial count, as well as yeasts and moulds.
-Easicult M is for monitoring fungal contamination with its selective medium for yeasts and moulds.
+Hygicult Y&F (Easicult M) is for monitoring fungal contamination with its selective medium for yeasts and moulds.
 Easicult TTC is for easy detection of total bacterial count.
 Easicult Combi and Easicult TTC are available in two different material versions: one in polypropylene (PP) tube for longer stability and the other in polystyrene (PS) tube that is more suitable for varying temperature conditions.

 Easicult tests provide you with

 - Well established, reliable method

 - High quality on-site testing – no microbiological skills needed

 - Flexibility – can be incubated at ambient temperature

 - Easy result interpretation - no counting of colonies